-Much of Nigeria is semi-arid and subhumid and the country is generally well-watered.
-This has created large zones of pastureland attractive to herders, though gallery forest harbours tsetse and makes the wetland areas unsafe in certain periods.
+Much of Nigeria is semi-arid and subhumid and the country is generally well-watered with the Niger-Benue and Cross River systems located within its borders.
+This created large zones of pastureland attractive to herders; the only disadvantage being that gallery forest harboured tsetse and made the wetland areas unsafe in certain periods.
 For farmers, paradoxically, this rich resource was virtually unusable.
-Many low-lying areas adjacent to rivers were unexploited in Nigeria due to malaria and river-blindness.
-Only in the drier regions of the north, such as on the Sokoto-Rima and Komadugu-Yobe systems, was the North African shaduf used to lift water for horticulture.
+Many low-lying areas adjacent to rivers were unexploited in Nigeria due to problems of disease, particularly malaria and river-blindness.
+Only in the drier regions of the north, such as along the Sokoto-Rima and Komadugu-Yobe systems was the North African shaduf used to lift water for horticulture.
 Map 3 shows the locations of the principal wetlands in Nigeria which are of economic importance for fadama cultivation.